Inventory budget approach by Finance

 One of the financial questions at the end of the Business Planning process is whether the debt to capital ratio is acceptable.
 If the answer is NO, Finance will adjust the numbers.
 To reduce the inventory budget, it is easy to increase the stockturn objective.
 But is there a better way to measure required inventory?

 Inventory budget approach by the Supply Chains group

 The overriding reason for the Supply Chains group to hold inventory is to provide Availability of products for customers.
 The measure of Availability is Delivery In full, On time, with Accuracy (DIFOTA).
-If the products are not available for delivery, DIFOTA will fail.
+If the products are not available for delivery, DIFOTA results will be low.

 The focus needs to be on the form and function of inventory by location and the inventory buffers (or safety stock) in the supply chains, that should go some way to reducing or eliminating waste.
 The objective is to improve forecasts and controls for fast selling SKUs and hold safety stock of low selling SKUs – the savings in inventory for fast selling SKUs will more than pay for the additional safety stock.